top of page

 BIO

-She has exhibited internationally with institutions including Tate Modern, FACT, and the V&A, as well as producing work with Channel 4, the BBC and Facebook/Meta.
+She has exhibited internationally with institutions including Tate Modern, Mutek, FACT Liverpool, and the V&A, as well as producing work with Channel 4, the BBC and Facebook/Meta.
+Most recently she has produced a new commission for the majoexhibition CUTE at Somerset House.
+Sian also does lectures, seminars and discussions and has worked with universities, schools and institutions including UAL, V&A Museum, Norwich University of the Arts, Goldsmiths, DanceEast and Whitechapel Gallery.

 ARTIST STATEMENT

-My work combines movement, the female body and technology to explore embodiment, spirituality and human experience in the digital age.
-Drawing on my background in contemporary and aerial dance I suspend, fragment and augment the body via choreography and digital techniques.
-I work across mediums, combining the physical and the virtual through sculpture, performance, animation, moving image and virtual & augmented reality.
+My work combines movement, the body and technology to explore embodiment, identity, and human experience in the digital age.
+Drawing on my background in contemporary and aerial dance I suspend, augment, and interrupt the body via choreography and digital media.
+My work manifests as a meshing of the physical and the virtual, taking form as sculpture, costume, performance, animation, installation, and new media.

-Coming from mixed heritage (Chinese and British) my practise meditates on my own fragmented sense of identity, exploring what it means to exist in between worlds.
-Via my work I delve into my complicated connections with my own heritage, reflecting on diaspora, cultural imposter syndrome and the objectification of Asiatic bodies.
+Coming from mixed heritage (Chinese/British) my practise meditates on my tangled identity, exploring what it means to exist in between worlds.
+Via my work I delve into my murky relationship with my own heritage, reflecting on diaspora, cultural imposter syndrome and the objectification of Asiatic bodies.
 I am particularly interested in the uneasy synchronicities between Asian and cyborgian bodies; in popularised depictions of Asiatic bodies in anime and video games; and in the thresholds of human identity where one exists as both and neither at the same time.

-By extension I am fascinated by virtual identities, and in how we construct virtual bodies which exist in hyperspace beyond our physical bodies.
-I am concerned with the intangible nature of spiritual and metaphysical identity and with being human in our increasingly digitised and hyperconnected world.
-Through my work I hope to discover new ways for us to coexist with technology.
+By extension I am fascinated by virtual identities, and in how we construct virtual bodies which we cast in hyperspace, extending beyond our physical bodies.
+I am concerned with the immaterial nature of spiritual and metaphysical identity and with being human in our increasingly digitised and hyperconnected world.
+Through my work I seek to discover new ways to coexist with technology.

 8b8069a7-dc19-45b1-b5fc-a6b03a1a977d.JPG